 #1.
 YOU HAVE A BIPOLAR WORK PERSONALITY

 Being hot and cold keeps your team guessing how to approach you with ideas or concerns.
-You don’t have be everyone’s BFF, but be civil.
+You don’t have to be everyone’s BFF, but be civil.
 Your team feeds off of your energy, so when you’re all smiles and an hour later you’re a dickhead, they’ll be anxious and timid, both of which can hurt production.

 #2.
 NOBODY IS BRUTALLY HONEST WITH YOU

 Business is business, and if you’ve surrounded yourself with tools who tell you “yes” and no one has the balls to tell you an idea stinks, you’re in trouble.
 “A manager who pals around with people who only tell him what he wants to hear is a morale-crusher,” says Tony Deblauwe, author of Tangling with Tyrants and consulting expert HR4Change in San Francisco.
-Push your team to (respectfully) be honest with you about the ways things operate so you’re able to make the right calls when it’s game time.
+Push your team to (respectfully) be honest with you about the way things operate so you’re able to make the right calls when it’s game time.

 Next: Nobody Rats To You